Sex and Muscle Pain: A Surprisingly Natural Way to Feel Better

 • Chronic conditions requiring medical intervention

-However, when integrated into a holistic self-care routine, sex can be a surprisingly powerful—and completely natural—way to support physical recovery and mental well-being.
+However, integrated into a holistic self-care routine, sex can support:

 Bottom Line

-Sex is not just about pleasure—it’s a physiological process that can support your body’s healing.
-From releasing endorphins and relaxing muscles to improving sleep and reducing stress, intimacy can be a valuable part of your pain management toolkit.
+Sex isn’t just about pleasure—it’s a physiological process that supports healing.
+From releasing endorphins and relaxing muscles to improving sleep and reducing stress, intimacy can be a surprisingly powerful addition to your pain management toolkit.

-So the next time your shoulders feel tight, don’t just reach for a foam roller—maybe call your partner.
+Next time your shoulders feel tight, don’t just reach for a foam roller—maybe call your partner instead.
+Your body—and your mind—might thank you.

 © 2025 [Blessen Abraham].
 All rights reserved.